agentscope-ai/agentscope-runtime-java/examples/browser_use_fullstack_runtime/backend/README.md

 # Browser Use Backend - Java Implementation

-This is the Java implementation of the browser use backend, equivalent to the Python version in the `backend` folder.
+This is the Java implementation of the browser use backend.

 ## Overview

-This Java backend provides the same HTTP API endpoints as the Python version, allowing the frontend to interact with the AgentScope browser agent seamlessly.
+This Java backend exposes the same HTTP API endpoints as the Python version.
+By including the spring-boot-starter-runtime-a2a dependency and registering runners as Spring beans, the application gains support for A2A protocol calls—enabling seamless interaction between the frontend and the AgentScope browser agent.

 ## Project Structure